 Basal Joint Arthritis

 Arthritis at the base of the thumb is called basal joint arthritis.
 It is a condition that destroys the cartilage between the thumb metacarpal and the wrist trapezium.
 In some cases, the arthritis can spread to the entire wrist.
 Symptoms include pain with activities that utilize pinching, for example, opening jars or turning keys.
 Swelling may develop and occasionally the joint may dislocate.
-Treatment options include splinting, cortisone injections, medication, or occasionally, surgery.
+Arthritis treatment options include splinting, cortisone injections, medication, or occasionally, surgery.